- "The capital may already be in ruins, but I will protect Klaipeda."

 - Turns Red: Last Rites increases the damage of Party Members, even more so when their health drops below 40%.

-One of the classes that Clerics can pick from once they reach Rank 6.
+One of the classes that Clerics can pick from.
 As with the Paladins, they're more based on the modern interpretation of them being nature-themed magic users than they are on the historical Celtic druids.

 Tropes associated with Druids:

 - Druid: Their skillset has a lot of the powers expected of Druids.

 - Elemental Barrier: Sutorea-Tropez will cause grass within the target area to protect Druids and their allies.

 - Green Thumb: Exactly half of their skillset involves manipulation of plants.
 For example, Cortasmata will grow grass in a target area—any enemies entering that area will be counted as Plant creatures (and thus susceptible to skills affecting those).

 - Man-Eating Plant: Carnivory will command grass and flora within a target area to attack a Druid's enemies.